Mandatory Reporting

 Confidentiality

-Please note that staff within the Counseling Center, Wellness Center, Health Services, and established victims assistance centers are confidential resources.
+Please note that staff within the Counseling Center and Health Services, and established victims assistance centers are confidential resources.
 They are exempt from any obligatory Title IX reporting.
-These employees should seek the consent of complainants and victims to share certain limited information with the Title IX coordinator for the purpose of tracking and pattern spotting, and should work with the Title IX coordinator to make sure that complainants are given all of the appropriate information about available remedies and resources.
+These employees should seek the consent of complainants to share certain limited information with the Title IX coordinator for the purpose of tracking and pattern spotting, and should work with the Title IX coordinator to make sure that complainants are given all of the appropriate information about available remedies and resources.